percipient/strongjobs/README.md

 repetitive tasks in AWS.
 For example, monitoring dependency updates, certificate expiration, and more.

+## Deprecation notice

+Strongjobs is no longer being developed.
+A few issues with it were identified and were not fixable in the current state.
+Feel free to use this code as reference for developing more complete tooling for running periodic tasks.

 ## Background

 This repo is Strongarm's solution to a running a modern and easily updatable